audemusprime/whimsy/README.md

 # Whimsy

 A simplistic app created in a not so simplistic framework.
-Inspired by the all-in-one workspace [Notion](https://notion.so), Whimsy is focused on providing an experience with minimal distractions.
+Inspired by the all-in-one workspace [Notion](https://notion.so), Whimsy is focused on providing a journaling experience with minimal distractions.

 [Give it a look.](https://whimz.herokuapp.com)